bwconrad/iNaturalist19/readme.md

 dataset.

-After 30 training epochs and 46 fine-tuning the model achieved an accuracy of 72.3% on the test set which was 47th in the [Kaggle competition](https://www.kaggle.com/c/inaturalist-2019-fgvc6/leaderboard).
+After 30 training epochs and 46 fine-tuning the model achieved an accuracy of 72.3% on the test set which was 47th (out of 214) in the [Kaggle competition](https://www.kaggle.com/c/inaturalist-2019-fgvc6/leaderboard).

 Techniques used on the network are: